-Join Sara Morgan for an in-depth discussion in this video Limiting data returned, part of Improving Visualforce Performance.
+Join Sara Morgan Nettles for an in-depth discussion in this video Limiting data returned, part of Visualforce: Improving Performance.

 - Previously I showed you how to use Workbench…to build and profile SOQL theories.…But since I'm using a free development edition…the amount of data in my org is very small.…In fact, I only have 12 account records to begin with.…In this video I want to show you specific ways…you can limit the data returned by your queries,…since this can have such a big impact on performance.…But before I do that, I want to load some more data…into my org so you can really get a sense of the…kind of performance benefits that can be achieved.…